kinnay/anynet/docs/reference/crypto.md

 <span class="docs">Resets the RC4 stream to its initial state.</span>

 <code>**def crypt**(data: bytes) -> bytes</code><br>
 <span class="docs">Applies the RC4 stream to the given data.
-Due to the nature of RC4, this function can be used for both encryption and decryption.
+Due to the nature of RC4, this function can be used for both encryption and decryption.</span>